flashnuke/SysTamer/README.md

 * Monitor system resources (CPU, memory, disk usage)
 * List and manage running processes
 * Capture and receive screenshots
-* Browse and manage files on your system
+* Browse and manage (download & delete) files on your system
 * Upload files directly to your system via Telegram
 * Secure access with authentication